Be a Part of History—Volunteer!

-Volunteers who have established a VicNet account may access their account information by clicking the button below:
+Volunteers may access their VicNet account at the button below:

 Where can MDAH volunteers serve?

-Administration Division where volunteers work on special projects.
+The Administration Division is where volunteers work on special projects.
 Some of these projects may be done virtually.
 MDAH e-Volunteers help to preserve our history for generations to come.
-They transcribe oral history interviews, translate historical journals, and transcribe recordings of important conferences and meetings so that this part of the Mississippi story will not be lost;
+They transcribe oral history interviews, translate historical journals, and transcribe recordings of important conferences and meetings so that this part of the Mississippi story will not be lost.

-Archives and Records Services Division, which boasts one of the premiere state archives libraries in the nation.
-Volunteers assist patrons in the Archives Library and in behind-the-scenes roles as archival processing aides and other support roles;
+The Archives and Records Services Division—the backbone of MDAH—boasts one of the premier state archives libraries in the nation.
+Volunteers assist patrons in the Archives Library and in behind-the-scenes roles as archival processing aides and other support roles.

-Historic Preservation Division serving at the Mississippi State Capitol as volunteer guides and information desk volunteers.
-Volunteers also provide support to our professional archaeologists, architectural historians, and other preservationists;
+The Historic Preservation Division provides support to our professional archaeologists, architectural historians, and other preservationists.

-Museum Division sharing our rich history with the public and preserving our history behind-the-scenes.
-Volunteers who serve the public can be found at the Old Capitol Museum, the Governor’s Mansion, the Eudora Welty House and Garden, the Grand Village of the Natchez Indians, Historic Jefferson College, and Winterville Mounds Archaeological Park and Museum.
-The Manship House Museum is undergoing a long-term restoration and opens for special events; volunteers enjoy participating in these events either as event volunteers or as patrons.
-Volunteers can also be found behind-the-scenes in museum collections.
-New!
-The Museum of Mississippi History and the Mississippi Civil Rights Museum will open December 9, 2017.
-Apply today to volunteer at these new museums as an ambassador and at the grand opening!
+The Museum Division shares our rich history with the public and preserves our history behind-the-scenes.
+Volunteers who serve the public can be found at the Old Capitol Museum, the Governor’s Mansion, the Eudora Welty House and Garden, the Grand Village of the Natchez Indians, the Mississippi Civil Rights Museum, the Museum of Mississippi History and Winterville Mounds Archaeological Park and Museum.
+The Manship House Museum and Historic Jefferson College are undergoing a long-term restoration plan and are open for special events.
+Volunteers enjoy serving as Ambassadors, docents, guides, information specialists, and special event volunteers and can also be found behind-the-scenes in museum collections, archaeology collections, and other areas.